skelterjohn/wgo/readme.md

 ###wgo save###

-The stash subcommand will find all revision numbers for all dependencies currently used by any package in the workspace, and write them to ".gocfg/vendor.json".
+The save subcommand will find all revision numbers for all dependencies currently used by any package in the workspace, and write them to ".gocfg/vendor.json".

 ###wgo restore###